-The leadership qualities of Dr Stephen Akuma were easily identified, like the rising sun; these began to manifest in his teenage period.
+The leadership qualities of Dr Stephen Akuma were easily identified, as the rising sun; these began to manifest in his teenage period.
 He held leadership positions in religious, community and school associations.

-At Mount Saint Gabriel Secondary school, due to his coordinating abilities, he was made the Compound Prefect where he coordinated all students activities on the school premises.
+At Mount Saint Gabriel Secondary school, due to his coordinating abilities, he was made the Compound Perfect where he coordinated all students’ activities on the school premises.
 He was also elected Exco member of the Rosary and the Brown Scapular groups and he discharged his duties satisfactorily.